workingDog/scalakml/README.md

 ## Status

-This scalakml library needs a bit more work, in particular testing and more documentation.
+This scalakml library needs more testing and more documentation.

 The gx: extension has only what is in the official kml22gx.xsd schema, it does not include many of the gx: elements from Google listed in reference 2.